nieruczek/ITStep-hometasks/README.md

 That's a text game.
 To play it you have to be really attentive to the format of the data you input.
 Especially upper- and lowercase letters

+#___03

+And one more game.
+Be careful about upper- and lowercase letters you input again